MAALAEA ACTIVITIESBoat Trips, Aquarium, Zipline, and more!

 Hiking WEST MAUI

 HeleWai Eco-Tours’ Honolua Ridgeline Hike takes groups of no more than four people through one of West Maui’s remotest and most scenic reserves.
 Accessible, peaceful, and inspiring, you’ll be treated to breathtaking views and introduced to the region’s unique flora and fauna.
 Along the way, one of HeleWai’s friendly naturalists will fill you in on Honolua’s historical, environmental, and cultural importance.
+If you’d rather explore Haleakala, check out Humble Tours.

 BOOK YOUR HIKE TRIP BY CALLING (808) 205-6032.